 The best way to improve your credit score is by paying all your bills on time.
 Payment history is the most influential piece of the credit score pie.
 There are many lenders willing to work with bad credit borrowers, you just have to know where to look!

 Here at Auto Credit Express, we’ve already done the searching, and we’ve created a nationwide network of dealers that are signed up with subprime lenders.
-Get matched to a dealership in your area, with no cost and no obligation, by filling out our car loan request form.
+To get matched to a dealership in your area, with no cost and no obligation, you can fill out our car loan request form.
+If you'd rather do the searching on your own, know that the longer you spread out your search the more damage your credit score could take.